Join ballet expert Donna Cusack in springtime Melbourne for The Australian Ballet’s premiere season of the full-scale staging of Spartacus.

 To cap off the experience, enjoy an intimate visit to the new Primrose Potter Australian Ballet Centre, an exclusive pre-performance dinner hosted by The Australian Ballet, and a morning viewing the National Gallery of Victoria’s exhibition of masterworks from New York’s Museum of Modern Art (MoMA).

-Arrive in Melbourne and make your way to the Langham Hotel on Melbourne’s Southbank, conveniently located within walking distance of the Arts Centre Melbourne.
+Arrive in Melbourne and make your way to the Langham Hotel on Melbourne’s Southbank, conveniently located within walking distance of Arts Centre Melbourne.
 Renaissance Tours or your travel agent can assist you with your travel arrangements.

 Depart The Langham Southbank at 17:00 and join Donna and fellow travellers for a welcome briefing and tour of the newly opened Primrose Potter Australian Ballet Centre.
 Recently renovated, the centre boasts new studios, dancing facilities, offices and pointe shoe room.
 Enjoy a pre-performance introduction to Spartacus in the Ballet Centre’s Green Room by a member of the company, followed by dinner at a nearby restaurant.